How do I get access to Qualitative Software?

 • Atlas.ti = 5 days within a 45-day period

-• Atlas.ti also has a free demo mode (limited to 10 documents, 25 codes, 50 quotations) that does not expire.
+• Atlas.ti also has a free demo mode (limited to 10 documents, 25 codes, 50 quotations) that can be used perpetually after the free trial expires.

 • MAXQDA = 14 days